-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations (OE-417 #16) potential to degrade the normal operation of the control center.
-OR Suspicious device or activity at a BES control center. control centers as they are carrying out matrixed TOP tasks) day per EOP-004 and OE-417 Public appeal for load reduction resulting from a BES Emergency (OE-417 #8) ВА Public appeal for load reduction to maintain continuity of the BES.
-PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 1hr per OE-417.
-72hrs for final OE-417 System-wide voltage reduction resulting from a BES Emergency (OE-417 #7) TOP System wide voltage reduction of 3% or more.
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations Physical threats to a BES control center (DOE-417 #18) RC, BA, TOP Physical threat to its BES control center, excluding weather or natural disaster related threats, which has the potential to degrade the normal operation of the control center.
+OR Suspicious device or activity at a BES control center.
+Entity whose control center is threatened(This applies to TO control centers as they are carrying out matrixed TOP tasks) Later of 24hrs or 4pm the next business day per EOP-004 and DOE-417.
+72hrs for final DOE-417 Public appeal for load reduction resulting from a BES Emergency (DOE-417 #9) BA Public appeal for load reduction to maintain continuity of the BES.
+PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 1hr per DOE-417.
+72hrs for final DOE-417 System-wide voltage reduction resulting from a BES Emergency (DOE-417 #8) TOP System wide voltage reduction of 3% or more.
 PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004.
-1hr per OE-417.
-72hrs for final OE-417 Firm load shedding resulting from a BES Emergency (OE-417 #6) Firm load shedding ≥ 100 MW (manual or automatic).
-PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 1hr per OE-417.
-72hrs for final OE-417
+1hr per DOE-417.
+72hrs for final DOE-417 Firm load shedding resulting from a BES Emergency (DOE-417 #7) Initiating RC, BA or TOP Firm load shedding ≥ 100 MW (manual or automatic).
+PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 1hr per DOE-417.
+72hrs for final DOE-417

-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations BES Emergency resulting in voltage deviation on a Facility (OE-417 #17) TOP A voltage deviation of =/> ± 10% of nominal voltage sustained for ≥ 15 continuous minutes.
-PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 and OE-417 Uncontrolled loss of firm load resulting from a BES Emergency (OE-417 #5 and #18 BA, TOP, DP Uncontrolled loss of firm load for ≥ 15 Minutes from a single incident: ≥ 300 MW for entities with previous year's peak demand ≥ 3,000 OR ≥ 200 MW for all other entities Transmission Owner(Matrixed Task) Later of 24hrs or 4pm the next business day per EOP-004 1hr or 24 hrs per OE-417 (criteria dependent).
-72hrs for final OE-417 System separation (islanding) (OE-417 #4) RC, BA, TOP BA, TOP Each separation resulting in an island ≥ 100 MW PJM will write and so report Later of 24hrs or 4pm the next business day per EOP-004 1hr per OE-417.
-72hrs for final OE-417 Generation loss (OE417 #19) ВА Total generation loss, within one minute, of: ≥ 2,000 MW for entities in the Eastern or Western Interconnection PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 and OE-417
+PJM Operating Plan for EOP-004 (R1 an d R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations BES Emergency resulting in voltage deviation on a Facility (DOE-417 #19) TOP A voltage deviation of =/> ± 10% of nominal voltage sustained for ≥ 15 continuous minutes.
+PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 and DOE-417.
+72hrs for final DOE-417 Uncontrolled loss of firm load resulting from a BES Emergency (DOE-417 #6 and #20 BA, TOP, DP Uncontrolled loss of firm load for ≥ 15 Minutes from a single incident: ≥ 300 MW for entities with previous year's peak demand ≥ 3,000 OR ≥ 200 MW for all other entities Transmission Owner(Matrixed Task) Later of 24hrs or 4pm the next business day per EOP-004 1hr or 24 hrs per DOE-417 (criteria dependent).
+72hrs for final DOE-417 System separation (islanding) (DOE-417 #5) RC, BA, TOP Each separation resulting in an island ≥ 100 MW PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 1hr per DOE-417.
+72hrs for final DOE-417 Generation loss (OE417 #21) BA Total generation loss, within one minute, of: ≥ 2,000 MW for entities in the Eastern or Western Interconnection PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 and